 American Jews were outraged by the Nazi’s anti-Jewish propaganda.
 In response, on March 27, 1933, the American Jewish Congress organized a large anti-Nazi protest in New York City with 55,000 people attending.
-Some American Jews called for a boycott of German goods.
-But others feared that anti-German protests and boycotts would merely result in further harm to German Jews.
+Some Americans called for a boycott of German goods but others feared this would result in further harm to German Jews.

 Hitler's propaganda minister Joseph Goebbels called for a large-scale boycott of Jewish businesses in Germany to take place on April 1, 1933.
 Throughout Germany, the Nazis placed guards and signs in front of Jewish-owned businesses and shops warning non-Jews against entering.
 The boycott was the first nation-wide attack against the Jews of Germany.

 Above: The placard reads "Do not buy Jewish".